-With the new year around the corner, it’s time to start thinking about what you want to accomplish in 2021.
-And while it’s exciting to think about the strategies you’ll use, the steps it will take to get there, and the fun new content you’ll create—none of that really matters if you’re not building toward well-defined SEO goals.
+We like the idea of setting goals at any point in the year.
+There's no specific month to start fresh.
+You choose.
+It’s exciting to think about the strategies you’ll use, the steps it will take to get there, and the fun new content you’ll create.
+But first, make all of those come together with well-defined SEO goals.

 But understanding which SEO goals are right for your business can be difficult.
 There’s a lot to consider at every step of the process.